 Back when I was fruitlessly scouring Upwork.com for work, I didn’t know that boards like those I list below actually existed.

-I genuinely often wondered “where in the heck are the well paying article writing jobs being posted?”.
+I genuinely often wondered “where in the heck are the well-paying online article writing jobs being posted?”.

 There are some great online article job boards, here’s my best

-There is actually quite a large list of boards you can look to, in order to find writing jobs but the boards I list below are of particular quality.
+There is actually quite a large list of boards you can look to, in order to find online article writing jobs for beginners, but the boards I list below are of particularly good quality.
 I found them very useful and I made a good amount of money from my work there.

 The boards below have an applying feature, meaning there is a box on the job description where you need to write a small introductory cover letter (A paragraph describing yourself and why you’re the best candidate for the job) along with attaching a document containing your generic job application letter.